 A market-sentiment gauge measuring the ratio of hype momentum to fundamental value creation, modulated by a substance factor.
 Higher values indicate greater divergence between narrative enthusiasm and demonstrated economic utility.

-Bubble = (Hype_Growth / Value_Growth) × Substance_Modifier
+Bubble = (H / V) × S

-| Substance Modifier (S) | 0.92 | Dampening factor (0–1.5) based on benchmark improvements and capability milestones |
+| Substance Modifier (S) | Dampening factor based on benchmark improvements and capability milestones: S = 1 − (adoption × 0.5) + (convergence × 0.3) |

 A composite country-level ranking scoring 12 nations across five strategic pillars.
 Each pillar is normalised to a 0–100 scale using min-max normalisation within the observed dataset, then weighted and summed.